Moying-moe/SuperIo/README.md

 ### SuperMouse

-SuperMouse use *User32.mouse_event* to implement its functions.
+`SuperMouse` use *user32.mouse_event* to implement its functions.
 So it works on majority of apps and games.

-Like SuperKeyboard, you need to initialize SuperKeyboard module before actual use.
+Like `SuperKeyboard`, you need to initialize `SuperMouse` module before actual use.

 ```C#
 using SuperIo;